0xusmanf/decentralized-lottery-with-foundry/README.md

 <!-- @format -->

-### Disclaimer: This is an unaudited project made for skill demonstration purposes, DO NOT DEPLOY IT MAINNET.
+### Disclaimer: This is an unaudited project made for skill demonstration purposes, DO NOT USE IT IN PRODUCTION.

 # Foundry Decentralized Lottery using Chainlink VRF and Automation